Teradata/developer-resources/docs/install-ai-unlimited/demo/AWS/demo-aws-subscribe-image.md

 ---
 id: demo-aws-subscribe-image
-title: Subscribe to the engine image
+title: Teradata - AI Unlimited - Subscribe to the engine Amazon Machine Image
 description: Learn how to subscribe to AI Unlimited image from AWS marketplace.
+sidebar_label: Subscribe to the engine image
 sidebar_position: 3
 tags:
   - Install AI Unlimited
-  - Install AI Unlimited using Docker
+  - Install on Azure
-  - Prerequisites to install AI Unlimited
-  - Getting started
+  - Demo
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';